adonisjs/v6-docs/content/docs/fundamentals/hmr.md

 }
 ```

+If your controllers are in a different directory, you will need to adjust the glob pattern accordingly.

 :::tip
 What is a boundary?
 Make sure to read the [Hot-Hook documentation](https://github.com/Julien-R44/hot-hook#boundary) about this concept.

-TL;DR: In Hot Hook, modules marked as "boundaries" create an area where HMR is applied, allowing for dynamic reloading of these modules and their dependencies as long as the dependency path to the entrypoint file includes at least one boundary-marked module.
+TL;DR: In Hot Hook, modules marked as "boundaries" create an area where HMR is applied, allowing for dynamic reloading of these modules and their dependencies.

 Modifications outside these boundaries require a full server restart.
 :::